Meet The Team

 patrol.
 In 2018 he was elected Sheriff of Knox County.
 During his tenure with the Sheriff’s Office he has served as an Administrator, Supervisor, DARE Officer, Crime Scene Technician, Training Officer, Detective, and obtained numerous law enforcement certifications.

 Serving since 2004, Mike is a graduate of Lincoln High School.
 He graduated from the Indiana Law Enforcement Academy, as well as from the IMI Academy in Israel.
-Mike is the lead instructor for the department use of force, and physical tactics instructor, tactical weapons instructor, patrol supervisor, special operations commander, and supervisor of the detectives division.
+Mike is the lead instructor for the department use of force, and physical tactics instructor, tactical weapons instructor, patrol supervisor, special operations commander, supervisor of the School Resource Officer Division, and supervisor of the Detectives Division.

 To serve Knox County, we have 29 merited road deputies, 6 reserve deputies, 32 corrections officers, 4 administrative staff, and 1 kitchen manager